replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/06-completing-the-install/assignment.md

 🏁 Finish
 =========

-You've now successully seen how you can provide preflight checks to your customer to help them avoid potential pitfalls installing your application.
+You've now successfully seen how you can provide preflight checks to your customer to help them avoid potential pitfalls installing your application.
 You've also seen how those preflights can help your customer understand what they need